yuyujunjun/RemoteViewer/README.md

 Regarding the viewer,  I use imgui: image for presenting the images.
 You can change it freely.

 You can also change the information that needs to be transferred between the server and the client.
 The only recommendation is to use the ```read()``` function to receive all types of data.
-Otherwise, you need to re-code the framework (It is still easy for most of people).
+Otherwise, you need to re-code the framework (It is still easy for most people).

 Just be aware that the ```socker.recv()``` in ```read()``` function will hang up until receiving the data.